 Welcome to the Gardening with Disabilities Trust ‘Applying for a Grant’ page.

 We’re a small, volunteer-only charity with a specific remit – that is to help you back into gardening.
 We urge you to head to our clients’ stories and newsletter sections of our website where you will find inspiring and creative projects funded by the charity.
+We also request that you read this page carefully….we cannot process applications which are outside of our remit or which are incomplete.

 Typically we can pay for: